-In previous article, we measured the performance running 100'000 local workgroups that executed 256 billion floating point operations in total.
+In the previous article, we measured the performance by running 100'000 local workgroups that executed 256 billion floating point operations in total.
 This might take about 2 milliseconds on GeForce 5090, about 0.5 second on integrated Intel graphics and timeout on slow Vulkan software driver.
 In short, our measurement algorithm needs improvements.
 The reasons are as follows:

 // output header